alpaca-core/alpaca-core-sdk/inference/llama.cpp/README.md

 * `llama_batch` being used for both input and output makes it hard to propagate the constness of the input buffer.
 This leads to code having to use non-const buffers, even if we know they're not going to be modified.
 We should bind the buffer constness to the batch struct itself.
 * The low-level llama context currently takes a rng seed (which is only used for mirostat sampling).
 A reimplemented context should be deterministic.
 If an operation requires random numbers, a generator should be provided from the outside.
     * For now we will hide the mirostat sampling altogether and ditch the seed
+* As per [this discussion](https://github.com/alpaca-core/alpaca-core/discussions/53) we should take into account how we want to deal with asset storage and whether we want to abstract the i/o away.